D-aniela/guessing-game-nodejs/README.md

 - Medium (5 chances)
 - Hard (3 chances)

+### Instructions

+1. Clone the repository

-Run the script to start the guessing game in terminal
+2. Run the script to start the guessing game in terminal
 ```bash
   node index.js
 ```